ooflet/Mi-Create-docs/Quickstart/intro.md

 ## Creating a Watchface

 Mi Create is a watchface creation tool.
-It is the main graphical program for creating custom watchfaces on these devices.
+It is a graphical program for creating and editing custom watchfaces on Xiaomi wearables.

 **Widgets** are the components of your watchface, things like images, analog hands, digital numbers, etc. The **Canvas** is the part of the program where your watchface is previewed and editable. **Building** is the act of compiling your watchface project into a format thats readable by the watch.